adsabs/WIESP/2022/shared_tasks.md

 # Evaluation & Baseline

-In this shared task, the [Matthews Correlation coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html) will be used to evaluate the predictions against the ground truth.
+Submissions will be scored using both the CoNLL-2000 shared task seqeval F1-Score at the entity level and [scikit-learn's Matthews correlation coefficient method](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html) at the token level.
+We also encourage authors to propose their own evaluation metrics.
 The baseline will be computed using the [astroBERT](https://ui.adsabs.harvard.edu/abs/2021arXiv211200590G/abstract) trained for this NER task.

 # Challenge